llamate/llamate/README.md

 ### Hi ( _/ω＼_ )

-Currently I mainly work on web applications using React, TypeScript, Sass, Styled-Components and First Spirit as CMS.
+Currently I mainly work on web applications using React, TypeScript, Styled-Components and First Spirit as CMS.

 <div align="left">